On the toric ideal of a matroid: Introduction

 We prove White's conjecture for strongly base orderable matroids.
 As a consequence it is true for gammoids (every gammoid is strongly base orderable \cite{Sch}), and in particular for transversal matroids (every transversal matroid is a gammoid \cite{Ox}).
 So far, for transversal matroids, it was known only that the toric ideal $I_M$ is generated by quadratic binomials \cite{Co}.

-\begin{theorem} If $M$ is a strongly base orderable matroid, then the toric ideal $I_M$ is generated by quadratic binomials $y_{B_1}y_{B_2}-y_{D_1}y_{D_2}$ for bases $D_1,D_2$ obtained from bases $B_1,B_2$ by a double swap. \end{theorem}
+\begin{theorem} If $M$ is a strongly base orderable matroid, then the toric ideal $I_M$ is generated by quadratic binomials corresponding to symmetric exchanges. \end{theorem}

-Our argument uses an idea of Davies and Mcdiarmid \cite{DaMc} from the proof of theorem asserting that if the ground set $E$ of two strongly base orderable matroids can be partitioned into $n$ bases, then there exists also a common partition.
+Our argument uses an idea from the proof presented in \cite{Sch} of a theorem of Davies and McDiarmid \cite{DaMc}.
+Suppose two strongly base orderable matroids on the ground set $E$ have the same rank.
+The theorem of Davies and McDiarmid asserts that if $E$ can be partitioned into bases in each matroid, then there exists also a common partition.